Charles Logan (author)

 He is best known as the author of the book Shipwreck, first published by Gollancz in 1975, which was the joint-winner of the prize for the best British science fiction novel that year alongside Chris Boyce.
 The novel tells the story of Tansis, sole survivor after his spaceship shipwreck, who landed on a planet around Capella, the main star of the Virgo constellation.
 Tansis fights alone against the hostile environment, struggling to survive.

-Logan wrote only Shipwreck and a couple of short stories that have never been published.
+Logan wrote Shipwreck along with a couple of short stories that have never been published.
+As of recently, Logan published their latest book This Is The Moment of Our Creation on a blog post.
+A book about scientific findings, focusing on astronomy, cosmology and meta physics.

+Biography

+Logan worked as a nurse for the mentally handicapped while writing science fiction.